ulsdevteam/islandora_datastream_blocks_html_teaser/README.md

 ## Install

-Since this requires that the islandora_datastream_block, as well as ckeditor modules are both installed, this simply needs to be configured so that the toolbar button is enabled.
-This is configured within the ckeditor profile options: `/admin/config/content/ckeditor/edit/Full`.
+Since this requires that the islandora_datastream_block, as well as the wysiwyg module to both installed, this simply needs to be configured so that the toolbar button is enabled.

 ## Configuration